clinthoward/clinthoward.github.io/_posts/2017-04-02-NRL Machine Learning.md

 ## 7. Neural Nets

 We can also explore the use of Keras here.
 We will use a very basic approach and give some demonstrative examples of how to apply Keras to this type of data.
+We'll use a variety of basictechniques to demonstrate a basic Keras workflow with cross-validation.

 ```python